dartmouth-cs98/17f-plan-it/planit_server/README.md

   name: "Korea fun adventure"
 }
 ```

-Only editable field is name
+Returns "ok" if update is successful.
+Returns 400 and an error message if the update is not successful.

 ## Cards
 #### Get cards by trip id  (GET)
 ```
 /api/v1/cards?trip_id=:id
 ```
-Returns a list of card objects
+Returns a list of card objects if get is successful.
+Returns an empty list if that trip id isn't associated with any cards.

 #### Get cards by trip id and day number (GET)
 ```
 /api/v1/cards?trip_id=:trip_id&day=:day_number
 ```
-Returns a list of card objects
+Returns a list of card objects if get is successful.
+Returns an empty list if that combination of trip id and day number isn't associated with any cards.

-#### Create a list of new cards (POST)
+#### Create new cards (POST)

+Must provide a list of cards, even if you are only trying to insert one card.

 ```
 /api/v1/cards